evheniy/redux-lazy/docs/options.md

 clearAction();
 ```

-If you set up default state with actions state will be merged:
+If you set up default state with actions, state will be merged:

 ```javascript
 const rl = new RL('post', { test: true });

 rl.addParamAction(title, 'title');
 ```